 The idea of being able to carry a laptop around in your pocket is a massively enticing one.
 Smartphones have already gone some way to making it a reality, offering a ridiculously large number of apps to fulfill nearly every tech-based demand that you might have.
 They can be used to word process, make music videos, manage finances… the list seems endless.
-But they are quite definitely not as capable as laptops.
+But they are quite definitely not as capable as laptops and in this article you can also check their options that is available on various models of laptop to choose the right one for your work.
 On my laptop, I can edit a photograph so that it looks exactly how I want it to look.
 On my iPhone, I can edit a photograph so that it’s brighter, a different hue and speckled with film grain.
 There’s still a long way to go.
 The question is, will the iPhone ever really be able to replace laptops?

 The first barrier to this happening is screen size.
 Whereas the iPad offers a potential alternative to the laptop screen, the iPhone screen is just too small for some things.
 It is far easier to complete complex tasks on a laptop, even if its interface is a little clunkier and less pretty to look at.
 A lot of apps that do try to compete with complicated computer software often end up being difficult to navigate thanks to the smaller screen of the iPhone.
 As a result, most apps end up compensating on complexity such that they can remain intuitive – just look at Propellerhead’s Figure.
 It allows quick, easy, fun music creation rather than trying to compete with the music production heavyweights that can be found on laptops and desktop computers.
 The iPhone’s screen is just too small to compete.